estokes/immutable-chunkmap/README.md

 # immutable chunk map

-A cache efficient immutable map, written using only safe rust, with lookup performance close to BTreeMap and reasonably good insertion performance.
+A cache efficient immutable map with lookup performance close to BTreeMap and reasonably good insertion performance.
 Optional copy on write mutable operations bring modification performance within 2x of BTreeMap in the best case while still offering snapshotting, and big O efficient set operations of a persistant data structure.

 A graph of lookup performance of various data structures using usize keys.
 Full test data in the bench/charts directory.
 Tests performed on